This week’s question comes from Julie:

-How should you respond to a man that cancels a 2nd date?
+How should you respond to a man that cancels last minute?
 He first did this months ago and it took me a while to agree to another date.
 I have now agreed and today, the day of the date, he has another reason.
 I know that you must set the rules early for how you will allow to be treated and I won’t stand for this.
-My time is valuable and I deserve respect.
+He keeps cancelling our dates.
+My time is valuable, and I deserve respect.
 So, how should I respond to him in a manner that is not emotional but will let him know this?
-He has asked if we can reschedule for Sat but I won’t agree to that.
+He has asked if we can reschedule for Sat, but I won’t agree to that.

-It is important, especially early on in the dating process, to ask for what you want.
+It is important, especially early in the dating process, to ask for what you want.
 We believe that with the right language you can say anything to anyone.
 The key of course is how you make your request.
-Because you have standards for how you want your partner to behave, it is important to remember that they are your set of standards, and if someone doesn’t abide by them it doesn’t make them wrong or bad; it only makes them not right for you.
+Because you have standards for how you want to be treated, it is important to remember that they are your set of standards, and if someone doesn’t abide by them it doesn’t make them wrong or bad; it only makes them not the right fit for you.